Quantum theory for a total system including one internal measuring apparatus: Time evolution and restriction in initial condition

-In including this section, we show that the temporary assumption ${\rm A_T}$ given in Sec.\ref{sect-external} can be derived from the theory proposed above.
+In including this section, we show that the temporary assumption ${\rm A_T}$ given in Sec.\ref{sect-R-observable} can be derived from the theory proposed above.
 Let us consider the big system composed of the external observer and $\R+\E$.
-Since there is no interaction between the external observer and $\R+\E$, we assume that the big system is initially described by $|\Psi(t_0)\ra \otimes |\xi_0\ra $, where $|\xi_0\ra $ is a vector in the Hilbert space of the external observer.
-Suppose the vector $|\Psi(t_0)\ra $ satisfies the Initial-vector-restriction for the system $\R+\E$ and application of the assumption of MsD gives paths $|\Psi_\alpha(t)\ra $.
-For the big system, application of the assumption of MsD will give paths $|\Psi_\alpha(t)\ra \otimes |\xi(t)\ra $.
-Here, since there is no interaction between the external observer and $\R+\E$, there is no correlation between the time evolution of the external observer and of $\R+\E$, hence, for the simplicity in discussion we use the same $|\xi(t)\ra $ for all the paths $\alpha$.
-Then, it is easy to verify that these paths for the big system also satisfy the Initial-vector-restriction, that is, they satisfy both Eqs.(\ref{path-c}) and (\ref{D-diag}), therefore, the assumption of MsD is applicable to the vector $|\Psi(t)\ra \otimes |\xi(t)\ra $ for the big system.
+Since there is no interaction between the external observer and $\R+\E$, we assume that the big system is initially described by $|\Psi(t_0)\ra \otimes |\xi_0\ra $, where $|\xi_0\ra $ is a vector in the Hilbert space of the external observer and the vector $|\Psi(t_0)\ra $ satisfies the initial-vector restriction for the system $\R+\E$.
+Suppose application of the assumption of specified MsD predicts paths $|\Psi_\alpha(t)\ra $ for $\R+\E$, as a result, gives paths $|\Psi_\alpha(t)\ra \otimes |\xi(t)\ra $ for the big system.
+It is not difficult to verify that these paths for the big system also satisfy the initial-vector restriction, that is, they satisfy both Eqs.(\ref{path-c}) and (\ref{D-diag}), therefore, the assumption of specified MsD is applicable to the vector $|\Psi(t)\ra \otimes |\xi(t)\ra $ for the big system.

-It is not difficult to see that, if $|\Psi(t)\ra $ satisfies the non-transition condition for a period $\T$, the same is true for $|\Psi(t)\ra \otimes |\xi(t)\ra $.
-Then, application of the assumption of MsD to the big system also predicts that the system $\R+\E$ has the mixed-state description given in Eq.(\ref{rho-ori}).
+More specifically, if $|\Psi(t)\ra $ satisfies the non-transition condition for a time period $\T$, then, the same is true for $|\Psi(t)\ra \otimes |\xi(t)\ra $.
+Therefore, application of the assumption of specified MsD to the big system predicts that the system $\R+\E$ has the specified mixed-state description given in Eq.(\ref{rho-ori}).
 This is just what is stated in the temporary assumption ${\rm A_T}$.

 Finally, we give several remarks concerning the initial-vector restriction.
 (1) In the extreme case that a vector $|\Psi_0\ra $ satisfies the initial-vector restriction for none of the subsystems of the total system as the internal measuring apparatus $\R$, there exists no internal measuring apparatus, hence, no possibility of experimentally checking predictions of this vector $|\Psi_0\ra $ from inside.

 (2) Physical restriction to the initial condition is not a new idea in physics, in particular, when dealing with irreversible processes.
 In fact, in studying the microscopic origin of the macroscopic irreversibility stated in the second law of thermodynamics, it has been suggested by many authors that there might exist some selection rule for the initial condition (see, e.g., \cite{Prigogine,Zeh99,BP02}).
 But, the initial-vector restriction derived in the theory proposed above has not been discussed before.

 (3) The initial-vector restriction, required by the principle of compatible description, is irrelevant to the restriction used in the definition of R-observable for initial product vectors in Sec.\ref{sect-R-observable}.
 In fact, the latter has nothing to do with the present physical state of the total system under consideration.